pmdung2711/SmartSearch-ReactWebApp/README.md

 1. Install the node.js
 Open [https://nodejs.org/en/](Node.js) and download it yourself, and run it.

-Check version of node by typing node
+Check version of node by typing:

+## node -v

+in the terminal